jean-pierreBoth/coreset/README.md

 to the clustering of the whole data.
 But the selected points have now **weights** attached to the selected points, so we use a weighted point clustering method to produce final clusters.

-This package comes in the form of a crate library and some sub crates:
+This package comes in the form of a crate library:

 - a module *nmi* providing quality assesment via Normalized Mutual Information
 - a module [fromhnsw](#fromhnsw)  providing an iterator over data stored in a Hnsw structure and a binary implementing clustering from a Hnsw structure (see [hnsw_rs](https://crates.io/crates/hnsw_rs))